 The following sensitivity analysis is based on the exposure to interest rates.
 Regarding liabilities with variable interest rates, the analysis is based on the assumption that the amount of liabilities outstanding at the reporting date was outstanding throughout the year.
+The change in rate, expressed as the interest rate, which increases or decreases by 0.1% when reporting to the internal management, also represents the Company management's assessment of the reasonably possible interest rate change.

-If the interest rate had increased or decreased by 0.1%, the Company's profit from continuing operations before tax would have both increased or decreased by \$0 thousand, for the years ended December 31, 2021 and 2020, assuming all other variable factors remain constant.
+If the interest rate had increased or decreased by 0.1%, the Company's profit from continuing operations before tax would have increased or decreased by \$372 thousand and \$214 thousand, respectively for the years ended December 31, 2022 and 2021, assuming all other variable factors remain constant.